semojentrix25-cell/malaria_treatment_analytics/sql/README.md

-# SQL Scripts
+# PostgreSQL

-This folder contains SQL scripts used for the project.
+PostgreSQL was used as a database centre to store the cleaned and feature-engineered datasets, but no standalone SQL scripts were developed.